worldTester/STI-Pose/README.md

   We provide the code with a script `test.py` for test.
 ## Project Structure
-  `PSO` is the module of the OPSO, which is adapted from the code of `sko` library.
+  `PSO` is the module of the O-PSO, which is adapted from the code of `sko` library.

   `render` is the module of the silhouette renderer, whici is adapted from the code of `vispy`.
 We achieve the slihouette rendering by writing shaders.

-  `SilhouettePE` is the kernel algorithm implementation.
+  `SilhouettePE.py` is the kernel algorithm implementation.

 ## Requirements
   Execute `pip install -r requirements.txt` to complete the environment configuration.

 ## Visualization
   Here are the reference silhouette image and the result silhouette image rendered with the predicted object pose.
 <div style="display:flex">